Skip to content

 Georgia’s free and charitable clinics vary.
 The Georgia Charitable Care Network says many clinics serve uninsured people, may focus on local patients, may set income limits, and may have irregular volunteer-driven hours.
 Some offer medical, dental, vision, pharmacy, or mental health services, but not every clinic offers every service.
 Call first.

-The Georgia Dental Association also lists GDA charitable clinics and dental outreach programs.
+The Georgia Dental Association also lists GDA clinic list and dental outreach programs.
 These programs can be helpful, but they are not the same as ongoing dental insurance.
 Ask what they can treat and whether they can handle urgent pain.

 Dental schools and hygiene clinics

 Dental school clinics can cost less than private offices, but visits may take longer because students work under supervision.
 In Augusta, the Dental College emergency page explains how to call for emergency dental care.
-In metro Atlanta, the GSU dental hygiene clinic offers preventive services such as cleanings, exams, X-rays, cancer screenings, and sealants.
-In coastal Georgia, Savannah Tech dental clinic hours vary by semester and appointments are required.
+In metro Atlanta, the GSU dental hygiene clinic offers preventive and periodontal dental hygiene services at reduced fees but does not provide emergency dental treatment.
+In coastal Georgia, the Savannah Tech dental clinic offers cleanings, X-rays, sealants, and other listed services, with hours that vary by semester.

 Care path Good for Watch for